Docracy/megajar/readme.md

 ## The Java MegaJar

-The Java MegaJar is a single jar file that contains all the best jars you end up using anyway, everything you need to not be sad when writing Java.
+The Java MegaJar is a single jar file that contains all the best jars you end up using anyway.
+It's everything you need to not be sad when writing Java, in one easy download.
 Put another way, we use Maven so you don't have to.

 ## Downloads